Family Migration

 Offshore Partner Visas

-• Applicants must be outside Australia when submitted.
+• Must be outside Australia when the application is submitted.

 • First stage of the offshore Partner Visa pathway.